How to Learn From Your Mistakes: 7 Steps to Growth

 We usually try to move past discomfort quickly.
 When we see a chance for relief, it’s hard not to grab it.

-If you’ve owned your role in the mess - no more, and no less - you’ve probably put out the obvious fire.
+If you’ve owned your role in the mess - no more and no less - you’ve probably put out the obvious fire.

-The easy and most comfortable choice is to now put it behind you and get on with being great again.
+The easy and most comfortable choice is to put it behind you and get on with being great again.
 But do that, and you'll waste the opportunity you’ve just been given.

 Odds are you were trying, but you got something wrong.
-Take the time to work out which bit failed, so you can do differently next time.
+Take the time to work out which bit failed so you can do differently next time.

 Good reflection questions include: